open-neuroscience/FENS-2022/index.markdown

 </p>

 <p style='text-align: justify;'>
-<a href="https://open-neuroscience.com/"> Open-Neuroscience</a> in collaboration with the <a href="https://www.pasteur.fr/fr/nos-missions/recherche/neuroscience"> Neurosciecne department of the Institute Pasteur </a> and <a href="https://www.sussex.ac.uk/research/centres/sussex-neuroscience/"> the University of Sussex neuroscience department </a> is organising a <a href="https://forum.fens.org/confirmed-satellite-events/"> <strong>satellite event</strong></a> on <strong>Open Hardware Microscopy Development</strong>. <em><strong>The aim of this event is to bring into focus excellent open projects that permeate education, ease of access and data collection in advanced research environment.</strong></em>
+<a href="https://open-neuroscience.com/"> Open-Neuroscience</a> in collaboration with the <a href="https://www.pasteur.fr/fr/nos-missions/recherche/neuroscience"> Neuroscience department of the Institute Pasteur </a> and <a href="https://www.sussex.ac.uk/research/centres/sussex-neuroscience/"> the University of Sussex neuroscience department </a> is organising a <a href="https://forum.fens.org/confirmed-satellite-events/"> <strong>satellite event</strong></a> on <strong>Open Hardware Microscopy Development</strong>. <em><strong>The aim of this event is to bring into focus excellent open projects that permeate education, ease of access and data collection in advanced research environment.</strong></em>
 </p>

 <p style='text-align: justify;'>